DMG-TechLabs/eudi-login/docs/Guides/Getting Started.md

 The EUDI SDK is a JavaScript library that allows you to integrate the EUDI Wallet into your application.
 To use the SDK, you need to include the `eudi-sdk.js` file in your HTML file.

+>[!NOTE]
+> The SDK is temporarily hosted on GitHub.
+It will be moved to a CDN in the future.

 ```html
 <script src="https://raw.githubusercontent.com/DMG-TechLabs/eudi-login/refs/heads/main/src/eudi-sdk.js"></script>
 ```